ldelossa/ldelossa-blog/src/routes/blog/_posts/git-worktree-flow.md

 ❯ cd ../myrepo-pr-changes
 ```

-The command displayed above creates the worktree directory "my-pr-changes" one directory above our current, creates the branch "myrepo-pr-changes", and check this branch out in the worktree.
+The command displayed above creates the worktree directory "myrepo-pr-changes" one directory above our current, creates the branch "myrepo-pr-changes", and check this branch out in the worktree.

 The branch "myrepo-pr-changes" will be a staging area where the changes required to pass the code review can be implemented.